Internship Information for Faculty

 - Use the academic assignments and site supervisor's evaluation to assign the intern a final grade.
 A grade request will be sent by EBE to the faculty sponsor at the end of each semester.

 Assignments should be submitted throughout the semester and exact topics and due dates must be assigned.
-Please note that students are required to submit a copy of all assignments to their faculty sponsor as well as a copy to the EBE Office.
+Please note that students are required to submit a copy of all assignments to their faculty sponsor.

 Minimum Internship Evaluation Requirements (required of all students):

-- 8-10 page midterm research paper with 6-8 primary sources.
-The specific topic is assigned by the faculty sponsor.
+- 8-10 page midterm research paper with 6-8 primary sources or academically equivalent project.

 - Time sheets recording all hours worked and signed by the site supervisor.